-- In Homestuck The Battlefield has a very thick crust with a hollow center housing THE TUMOR (Before being removed) in its center.
+- In Homestuck, the Battlefield has a very thick crust with a hollow center housing THE TUMOR (before it was removed) in its center.

 - Reptilis Rex is based on the premise that Hollow Earth is real and that the Lizard Folk living in the center are forced to leave and integrate into human society with limited success.

-- Axe Cop features a civilization of people living within the Moon rather than on top.
+- Axe Cop features a civilization of people living within the Moon rather than on its surface.
 The Moon Ninjas come from here.

 - In AH.com: The Series, a Hollow Earth appears that combines Shout Outs and homages to just about every Hollow Earth in fiction.
 It first appears in "Dinos and Nazis and Deroes, Oh My!" and, in a Tear Jerker, is destroyed in "Harbingers".

 - What Curiosity in the Structure: The Hollow Earth in Science by Duane Griffin, is a short historical paper surveying scientific thinking about the hollow earth up to the present day.

 - The Hollow Earth Insider